Enterprise Architecture Benefits

 HR Manager

-HR Manager can source the organization better with skills and competencies that are required.
+HR Manager can source the organization better with required skills and competencies.

 • Human Capital Landscape